 A Polish study published in December 2014 looked at 56 postmenopausal women (51-65 years) and 25 controls of non-menopausal women (27-36 years) over 6 months.

-Melatonin is not only useful as a sleep regulator, but also helps to increase bone density in the neck and femur region.
+Melatonin is not only useful as a sleep regulator.
+It also helps to increase bone density in the neck and femur region.
 Melatonin also has desirable effects on lowering fatty tissue and building up muscle mass.
-Particularly in the high overweight category there was significant weight loss as shown in the second study where in addition significant improvements of the insomnia index were noted.
+Particularly in the high overweight category there was significant weight loss as shown in the second study.
+In that study researchers noted that in addition significant improvements of the insomnia index were there.